Tide clock: Traditional mechanical tide clocks

 The bottom of the tide clock dial (6 o'clock position) is marked "low tide" and the top of the tide clock dial (12 o'clock position) is marked "high tide."
 The left side of the dial is marked "hours until high tide" and has a count-down of hours from 5 to 1.
 There is one hand on the clock face, and along the left side it points to the number of hours "until" the (lunar) high tide.
 The right hand side of the clock is marked "hours until low tide" and has a count-down of hours from 5 to 1.
 The number pointed to by the hand gives the time "until" the (lunar) low tide.
 Some tide clocks incorporate time (using standard quartz movement) and even humidity and temperature in the same instrument.

 Some tide clocks count down the number of hours from high or low tide, as in "one hour past high or low tide".
-When the clock reaches the half way point ("half-tide"), it then counts the hours up to high tide or low tide, as in "one hour until high or low tide".
+When the clock reaches the halfway point ("half-tide"), it then counts the hours up to high tide or low tide, as in "one hour until high or low tide".
 Generally, there is an adjustment knob on the back on the instrument which may be used to set the tide using official tide tables for a specific location at either high or low tide.

 Tides have an inherent lead or lag, known as the lunitidal interval, that is different at every location, so tidal clocks are set for the time when the local lunar high tide occurs.
 This is often complicated because the lead or lag varies during the course of the lunar month, as the lunar and solar tides fall into and out of synchronization.
 The lunar tide and solar tide are synchronized (ebb and flow at the same time) near the full moon and the new moon.
 The two tides are unsynchronized near the first and last quarter moon (or "half moon").
 Also, in addition to the relative position of the moon and the elliptical pattern of the sun, the tide can be affected to some degree by wind and atmospheric pressure.
 All of these variables have less impact on the tide at the time of the full moon, so this is usually the best time to set a tide clock.
 If the tide clock is mounted on a moving boat, it will need to be reset more frequently.
 The best time to set the clock is at the new moon or the full moon, which is also when the clock can most reliably indicate the actual combined tide.
 A simple tide clock will always be least reliable near the quarter moon.